isontheline/pro.webssh.net/src/docs/documentation/pricing.md

 # Pricing

+!!! bug "Trouble in FREE version"
+    We are experiencing a trouble since 14.18 (June 4, 2021) : you can't add any connection on the FREE version (only STARTER and PRO versions can).

+    A fix will be shipped on June 8 2021.
+If you can't wait until that date, please redeem a **free unlock code** by writing us : team@webssh.net

+    Sorry for the trouble.

 !!! abstract "Meet All Your Needs"
     WebSSH is available in three versions : FREE / STARTER / PRO